mozkomor/GrinGoldMiner/README.md

 Special thanks to John Tromp, Kristy-Leigh Minehan and Manli Technology for sending us new shiny HW for development and tweaking, much appreciated!

+License for the software was changed after publication to be compatible with the bounty.
+Closed sourced miners based on this work will now be required to pay full 50% of the fee to coin developers and keep the other 50%.

+If you want to support development of this cross platform miner, contact us at mozkomorkaban@gmail.com.
+Happy mining!